Yukon/Dotnet-WriteXorExecuteCrash/README.md

 ### Root Cause
 There are [two allocator features](https://github.com/dotnet/runtime/blob/477de3419157d809dc266ea03ff3fb4c05f3d1c1/src/coreclr/utilcode/executableallocator.cpp#L123-L142) in the coreclr runtime that check `g_isWXorXEnabled` to enable specific functionality based on the `DOTNET_EnableWriteXorExecute` environment variable.

 Most intrestingly is `ExecutableAllocator::IsDoubleMappingEnabled` has a check `#if defined(HOST_OSX) && defined(HOST_ARM64)` which forces the double mapping to be disabled otherwise falling back to `g_isWXorXEnabled`.
 Double mapping is not supported in Apple Silicon using Rosetta, [which was intended to be fixed](https://github.com/dotnet/runtime/pull/70912).
-This is not completly the case though as the emulation check occures in the underlying `doublemapping.cpp` not in the allocator that has the `IsDoubleMappingEnabled`.
-This gap results in double mapping being implied it is enabled resulting in inapproprate memory calls in the allocator as well as double mapping methods without the `IsProcessTranslated` guard clause.
-By disabling W^E the `IsDoubleMappingEnabled` method always returns false, preventing any double mapping from occuring.
+This is not completely the case though as the emulation check occurs in the underlying `doublemapping.cpp` not in the allocator that has the `IsDoubleMappingEnabled` check.
+This gap results in double mapping being implied it is enabled resulting in inappropriate memory calls in the allocator as well as double mapping methods without the `IsProcessTranslated` guard clause.
+By disabling W^E the `IsDoubleMappingEnabled` method always returns false, preventing any double mapping from occurring.

 The other enabled check `ExecutableAllocator::IsWXORXEnabled` is less intresting in that on Apple Silicon W^E is a requirment and thus is always enabled.
 Thereby having this specific funcitonality enabled in a virtualized environment would be supported and only enhance security at the cost of some performance.